kyungtae/webxr/explainer.md

       });
 }
 ```

+If `supportsSessionMode` resolved for a given mode, then requesting a session with the same mode should be reasonably expected to succeed, barring external factors (such as `requestSession` not being called in a user activation event for an immersive session.)
+The UA is ultimately responsible for determining if it can honor the request.

 Only one immersive session per XR hardware device is allowed at a time across the entire UA.
 Any inline sessions are suspended when an immersive session is active.
 Inline sessions are not required to be created within a user activation event unless paired with another option that explicitly does require it.